-Chef Lynch joins the illustrious ranks of these featured chefs and restaurants below who have made L’Amour du Vin such a prestigious event.
+Chef Oakes joins the illustrious ranks of these featured chefs and restaurants below who have made L’Amour du Vin such a prestigious event.
 If you have had the pleasure of attending in the past, these chefs need no introduction.
 If you are new to L’Amour du Vin, you’ll most certainly recognize some of our culinary superstars.

 2015 Stephen Barber, Long Meadow Ranch, St. Helena, CA

 2014 Patrick O’Connell, The Inn at Little Washington, Washington, VA

 2013 Dean Fearing, Fearing’s Restaurant at The Ritz Carlton, Dallas, TX Accompanied by the Chefs of Blackberry Farm

 2012 Jeff Carter, Dancing Bear Lodge & Restaurant, Townsend, TN Accompanied by the Chefs and Artisans of Blackberry Farm

 2011 Linton Hopkins, Restaurant Eugene, Atlanta, GA Accompanied by the Chefs of Blackberry Farm